The quick definition

 Because PEOs co-employ so many workers, they’re able to harness the buying power reserved for much larger companies and provide access to more robust benefits for small business employees, allowing them to access a wider range of high quality, affordable options.
 Most PEOs provide some combination of the following:

 - Dependent care

-Often, these benefits end up being less costly for employees.
+Often, these benefits end up being more cost-effective for employees.
 By providing access to benefits on par with Fortune 500 companies, a PEO can help keep you competitive in your search for new talent and keep your current employees happy.

 Outsourcing HR to a PEO can lead to a better employee experience as well.
 Since PEOs are experts in all things HR, they’re well-equipped to answer questions and process benefits claims quickly.

 Another benefit of PEOs co-employing so many workers is that they’re often able to negotiate better rates with health insurance companies and other benefits providers.

 NAPEO also states that “administrative costs are around $450 lower per employee for businesses that use a PEO,” likely because PEOs are HR experts able to use their existing infrastructure to perform administrative tasks more efficiently than a small HR team could.